kitex-contrib/registry-zookeeper/README.md

 # registry-zookeeper

-Some application runtime use Zookeeper as service discovery.
+Some applications use Zookeeper as service discovery.

 ## How to use?